 1. clinical/medical social workers

-The demand for mental health services is on the rise, which in turn is creating a greater need for clinical/medical social workers.
+The demand for mental health services is increasing, which in turn is creating a greater need for clinical/medical social workers.
 This need is spilling over into the workplace, too, with employers taking a greater stake in the mental health and well-being of every employee.
 Clinical/medical social workers provide therapy to patients to both prevent and treat mental illness and emotional disturbances.
-As telehealth services continue to grow in popularity, job prospects will remain favorable for those in this field.
+As telehealth services continue to soar in popularity, job prospects will remain favorable for those in this field.
+Medical social worker jobs are projected to grow 11 percent in the decade to 2031.

 degrees and certifications: